appetrosyan/appetrosyan.github.io/blog/rants/language_elitism.md

 > Consider Go, which has had a lot of success in supplanting C for many problems.
 It does this by specializing on certain classes of programs and addressing them with the simplest solution possible.
 It hasn’t completely replaced C, but it has made a substantial dent in its problem space -- which is more than what I can say for Rust

 Go has many of the same problems as Rust.
 Go has many problems that are unique to Go, that make it unsuitable for supplanting C in places where C is still used.
 While rewriting an entire operating system in Rust, might be sub-optimal; writing an operating system in Go, would be untenable.

 I don't hate Go.
 I think it has uses, but I will say that Drew is somewhat using the wrong point of comparison.
 Go has a problem space where it is absolutely the right tool for the job.
 This problem space is much more modest than the problem space of either C, C++ or Rust, but it is so by design.
 It is a wonderful tool when it fits, and very clearly telegraphs situations where it is a bad choice.
 This is a great quality, but it will confine Go to a niche.
 In 10 problems that are most effectively solved by C, Go can be an improvement in 2.
 Rust might not be as great of an improvement in those 2 cases, but it can cover 6-7.
 Zig, by comparison outshines C in every category, including simplicity.
 Not choosing Zig is a missed opportunity.

 In fact, Zig would track through this very well: it can integrate with any build system, since the compiler is the build system, it safer, but not intrinsically more limited, it doesn't encourage mindless concurrency, has a consistent, stable and small specification and ABI.
-Zig is also far more portable than C, owing to the fact that the functions on different operating systems are compiled in precisely the same way.
+Zig is also far more portable than C, owing to the fact, that the functions on different operating systems are compiled in precisely the same way.
 Better than that, like C, it comes with no runtime, no garbage collection and strong guarantees about performance, often being the fastest language available.
 Namedropping Go in this context simply appeals to the suckless tribalism, as otherwise, Go is perhaps the worst possible point of comparison for modern C replacements, if one chooses the axes of comparison as Drew did.

 To make Rust look terrible, Drew did not take care not to open fire at Go, or perhaps decided that omitting the language from the comparison would prevernt one from doing so.